-- Help the new grantee understand their responsibilities under the EWDJT agreement.
+- Help the new grantee understand their responsibilities under the JT agreement.

 - Identify issues to avoid future surprises.

-- Develop a schedule and make clear expectations and responsibilities for all involved.
+- Develop a schedule and make sure expectations and responsibilities are clear for all involved.

 There are several items that should be discussed with the EPA regional coordinator.